 - You will need to bring the court order to law enforcement agencies that have the record on file

 Will I Have To Go To Court For My Crime?

 Whether you have to go to court typically depends upon the type of crime you were arrested for.
 Most minor traffic offenses and misdemeanor offenses do not require court hearings.
 For some, you have the option to simply plead guilty and pay a fine.
 If you are charged with more than minor misdemeanors and felony crimes, you will need to go to court.
 In order to protect your rights and apply the most promising line of defense in your case, it is important that you call a reputable student crime lawyer as soon as possible.

 Trust A Smart Criminal Defense Lawyer To Handle Your Case

 Being charged with a crime as a college student can have an enormous impact on your life.
 Not only is your chance of achieving an adequate education on the line, but the potential of not having the career of your dreams is at stake as well.
 Dealing with a crime can feel like the end of the world.
 It does not have to be though.
-Contact the legal team at Mastandrea Law today.
+Contact the legal team at Mastandrea Law, LLC today.
 Attorney Rod Mastandrea is skilled and experienced with handling all types of student crimes in Cleveland and the surrounding cities.

 As a seasoned student crimes defense lawyer, Mastandrea Law, LLC will evaluate your case and advise you on the best way to move forward.
 Mastandrea Law, LLC will plead your case passionately in an effort to reduce your charges or sentencing.
 Contact Mastandrea Law, LLC today for a consultation to see how we can help you.